-All selected students must complete and pass pre-enrollment drug testing demonstrating the absence of illegal drugs or inappropriate use of legal drugs.
+All prospective students to a KPSAHS Program and its clinical affiliates must complete and pass preenrollment drug testing demonstrating the absence of illegal drugs or inappropriate use of legal drugs.
 KPSAHS is committed to take appropriate action designed to ensure a safe environment for students, employees, members, patients, and the community, and to protect financial resources and assets.